-When an advisor decides to leave a wirehouse, there is tremendous risk in planning the transition to independence, especially with recent changes to the broker protocol.
+When an advisor decides to leave a wirehouse, there is tremendous risk in planning the transition to independence.
 But with the help of a strategic partner like TruClarity, every single step is carefully and confidentially designed.
 Finding real estate, selecting technology, obtaining legal counsel and setting realistic business expectations can all be achieved while keeping your eyes on the prize — creating your own RIA.

 Top RIA Start-up Need 1: Confidentiality

-Merissa Davis and Jamie Sullivan, both project directors with TruClarity, help ensure that all the fine details of an advisor’s transition to independence are executed seamlessly, and most importantly, with complete discretion.
-“Confidentiality is key,” says Sullivan.
+Merissa Davis, Director of Platform Operations at TruClarity, helps ensure that all the fine details of an advisor’s transition to independence are executed seamlessly, and most importantly, with complete discretion.
+“Confidentiality is key,” says Davis.
 “Financial advisors have contracts, and it is essential to find someone who can work on your behalf and maintain confidentiality.”

 Many times, advisors do not realize that they are at risk of exposing their own secret.
 You may be tempted to explore real estate without a consultant.
 However, simply touring possible office spaces can prove to be a vital mistake with long-standing consequences.
 What happens when a colleague sees you and starts asking questions?
 Or when your name is left on an information-gathering form or you select the property and your name is associated as public record?
 These are just a few items that could be discovered by your employer.
 Professional business incubators like TruClarity provide solutions that eliminate these exact risks.